allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 By default the static handler will set cache headers to enable browsers to cache files.
 If setting cache headers is not required, it can be disabled with [`setCachingEnabled`](http://vertx.io/docs/apidocs/io/vertx/ext/web/handler/StaticHandler.html#setCachingEnabled-boolean-) method.
-To serve the auction html page, js files (and other static files) from auction service, you can create static handler like this:
+To serve the auction HTML page, JS files (and other static files) from auction service, you can create a static handler like this:

 ```java
 private StaticHandler staticHandler() {